Anxiety and Panic attacks

 We all experience it, waiting for an interview, when that results envelope arrives, before a big date, and this is completely normal.

-However when it becomes overwhelming to a point where we find it difficult to control our worries and fears, they become all consuming and anxiety starts controlling our lives.
+However those feelings can become overwhelming to a point where we find it difficult to control our worries and fears, they become all consuming and anxiety starts controlling our lives.

-Then it can become a major symptom of several conditions, such as:
+It can then become a major symptom of conditions, such as:

 phobias – such as agoraphobia or claustrophobia